aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 ,('O','8','9')),(('X','2','O')
 ```

-The end product *does* appear to work.
+The end product *does* appear to work; I think this student will get a decent score for the program's behavior.
+But that's only 15 out of 70 points.
+There are 20 points allocated to code *quality*.

 ## I didn't know it was incorrect

-I came across a *helper* function in `ai.py` to convert a 2D game board to the correct form.
+I came across a *helper* function in `ai.py` that converts a 2D game board to the "correct" form.
 I know the original 2D board was wrong because this function is named `convertToCorrect2D()`:

 ```python
  1	def convertToCorrect2D(b):